Al-Qaida / Al-Qaeda (The Base)

 - From 1996 until the collapse of the Taliban in 2001, al-Qaeda operated out of Afghanistan and maintained its training camps there.

 - In May 2003, administration officials claimed that senior al-Qaeda figures were in Iran and urged Tehran to apprehend them.
-Sa'ad bin Laden, Usama bin Laden's son, in an October 2003 report, is said be among those in Iran.
+Sa'ad bin Laden, Usama bin Laden's son, in an October 2003 report, was said be among those in Iran.

 - Al-Qaeda has autonomous underground cells in some 100 countries, including the United States, officials say.
 Law enforcement has broken up al-Qaeda cells in the United Kingdom, the United States, Italy, France, Spain, Germany, Albania, Uganda, and elsewhere.

 The leader of Al-Qaeda, Ayman al-Zawahiri, said in September 2014 the group had launched a new off-shoot in the Indian sub-continent.
 The new organization aims to create a Muslim caliphate in Burma, Bangladesh and parts of India.
 The information was conveyed in a video message that the Islamist extremist movement posted online.
 The footage, which was found in online jihadist forums by the SITE terrorism monitoring group, said Al-Qaeda would fight to revive the caliphate.